-Over the last few years, we have faced many obstacles due to budget cuts.
+With the assistance of our dedicated staff and partners, we have been able to achieve much even during difficult budget times.
 The economic climate has changed since the first Strategic Plan was crafted.
-It is a difficult task to transform the public mental health system to more community-based and recovery-driven during one of the most serious budget crisis Mississippi has ever experienced.
+During such a serious budget crisis, it continues to be a difficult task to transform the public mental health system to a more community-based, recovery-driven system.
+But, we will continue to move forward to the best of our ability.

-By working together, I believe we can accomplish great things for the Mississippians we serve.
-As Henry Ford said, "Coming together is a beginning.
-Keeping together is progress.
-Working together is success."
+Now is the time to push forward to help the thousands of Mississippians in need of our services.
+It is important not only to have a Strategic Plan, but to stay the course and continue the Plan's actions.
+The five goals within this Plan reflect the future course of DMH and the public mental health system.
 My hope is that you will continue to work with us in supporting a better tomorrow by making a difference in the lives of Mississippians with mental illness, substance abuse problems and intellectual or developmental disabilities one person at a time.

-Edwin C. LeGrand III
+Edwin C. LeGrand III DMH Executive Director